Explicit model visualizations

 I tried building the infrastructure to solve this problem in my teens, when I had no skills, contacts or resources, and I mostly learned that those 3 are a positive modifier on my chances to do anything in the future.

-The system at first was only supposed to be a tool for discussions through explicit modelling, then tested and refined enough to be useful for institutional decision-making.
+The plan was to first use it as a tool for discussions through explicit modelling, then refine it enough for institutional decision-making.
 Over time, enough data about explicitly understandable high level decisions would be generated, and testing its usefulness to understandable AI would begin.
 However, I stopped working on it after Kialo launched (and i had to continue paying rent).

 The ideas described in this post seem like low hanging fruit, so its unlikely no one thought of it before.
 Is there any obvious reason I am not seeing why a system like this will not be useful, except requiring more effort to use?